-Many kids with medicaid use ER as doctor's office: CDCJuly 24th, 2014 by Steven Reinberg, Healthday Reporter in Health /
+Many kids with medicaid use ER as doctor's office: CDCJuly 24, 2014 by Steven Reinberg, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Children covered by Medicaid, the publicly funded insurance program for the poor, visit the emergency room for medical care far more often than uninsured or privately insured youngsters, a U.S. survey finds.

 And kids with Medicaid were more likely than those with private insurance to visit for a reason other than a serious medical problem, according to the 2012 survey conducted by the U.S. Centers for Disease Control and Prevention.

 Reliance on ER care for non-urgent health problems is an issue because of soaring health costs.
 The U.S. National Institutes of Health says treatment in an ER can cost two to three times more than the same care in a doctor's office.